encodewithrohit/credit_card_fraud_detection/README.md

 The problem statement chosen for this project is to predict fraudulent credit card transactions with the help of machine learning models.

-In this project, we will analyse customer-level data which has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.

-The dataset is taken from the Kaggle Website website and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.

 **Business Problem Overview**

 In Banking and FinTech industry, retaining profitable customers is the number one business goal.
 Banking fraud, however, poses a significant threat to this goal.
 Any sort of substantial financial loss consequent to a fraud is a concern for both banks/organisations and customers.
 This not only impact trust & credibility but also jeopardizes customer loyalty and deteriorates the bank-customer relationship.